zopefoundation/z3c.pagelet/src/z3c/pagelet/README.txt

   ...   </html>
   ... ''')

 and register them.
-Now we use the specific interface defined inthe view:
+Now we use the specific interface defined in the view:

   >>> factory = TemplateFactory(providerLayout, 'text/html')
   >>> zope.component.provideAdapter(factory,